 Expert Q&A: Dan Oman on Heavy Industry

-Dan Oman is the new leader of Haley & Aldrich’s Heavy Industry Market Segment, which works with the automotive industry, industrial machinery equipment manufacturers, and the metals industry including foundries and steel.
+Dan Oman is a Senior Associate in Haley & Aldrich’s Heavy Industry Market Segment, which works with the automotive industry, industrial machinery equipment manufacturers, and the metals industry including foundries and steel.
 In this “Q&A,” Dan shares his perspective on the commonalities between these industries, discusses some of the greatest challenges they’re facing, how Haley & Aldrich partners with them to find creative solutions, and his insight from a recent meeting he attended with senior EPA staff.

 Tell us about what, from your perspective, the markets within Heavy Industry have in common.